jbsportsscience/Sports-Science-Portfolio/README.md

-Data provided by Driveline OpenBiomechanics Project: https://www.openbiomechanics.org/#data This is for personal experience purposes.
+Data provided by Driveline OpenBiomechanics Project: https://www.openbiomechanics.org/#data

+This is for personal learning purposes